Cordylodus

-Cordylodus is an extinct genus of conodonts in the family of Cordylodontidae.
+Cordylodus is an extinct genus of conodonts in the family Cordylodontidae.

 Use in stratigraphy

 It is suggested that Cordylodus andresi can be a marker of the Cambrian Stage 10.

 Distribution

 Fossils of Cordylodus have been found in Argentina, Australia, Canada (Quebec), China, Colombia (Tarqui, Huila), Kazakhstan, Malaysia, Mexico, Norway, the Russian Federation, Sweden, and the United States, in the states of Alaska, Minnesota, Nevada, New York, Oklahoma (Bromide Formation), Vermont and Wyoming.